beixin87/PCAFR/README.md

 Algorithm Description:

 Event Prediction:
   A multivariate regression model from training event data is built to predict response variables from the set of the predictor variables of testing event data.
 Partial least square (PLS) is a popular choice as it learns the latent variables utilizing the relationship between predictor and response variables in the training dataset.
 We particularly utilized NIPALS algorithm  (https://en.wikipedia.org/wiki/Non-linear_iterative_partial_least_squares) which is a kind of PLS technique.

 Face Recognition:

 Training phase:
-1. Make the dimension of set of training images equal.
+1. The dimension of training images sets is set to be equal.
-2. Extract features using HOG feature extraction technique.
+2. Extract features using HOG feature extraction.
-3. Reduce feature matrix using PCA.
+3. Reduce feature matrices using PCA.
-4. Find clusters from reduced set of feature matrix using K-means algorithm.
+4. Find clusters from reduced feature matrices using K-means algorithm.

 Testing phase:
 1. Make the dimension of the image similar to the dimension of training images.